 Each material is available in different forms – and in varying options that suit different budgets, thermal performance and installation.

-Blanket loft insulation – Also known as Batt insulation, blanket loft insulation is available as rolls of different materials, typically felt, wool, glass, mineral fibre – usually foil backed, making handling easier.
+Blanket loft insulation – Also known as Batt insulation, blanket loft insulation is available as rolls of different materials, typically felt, wool, glass, mineral fibre – usually foil-backed, making handling easier.

 It’s easy to install and cheap, depending on the material.
-Sheep’s wool offers the best performance or opt for recycled glass for less skin irritation.
+Sheep’s wool offers the best performance or you can opt for recycled glass for less skin irritation.
 It’s best to wear gloves when installing glass insulation as the fine shards can irritate the skin.
 Blanket insulation isn’t ideal for small spaces or fitting around awkward areas such as pipes.